teja569/teja569/README.md

 ## Hi there 👋

-I'm a passionate web developer and aspiring full-stack developer with a love for making websites come alive using HTML, CSS, and JavaScript.
-With strong coding skills and quick learning abilities, I strive to contribute effectively to dynamic projects and foster innovation.
+I'm a passionate full-stack and mobile developer with a strong foundation in IoT systems, scalable apps, and seamless UI/UX.
+I specialize in building cross-platform solutions using modern tech stacks—from React Native and MongoDB to ESP32 and FastAPI.
+I thrive in solving real-world problems and creating polished, efficient user experiences.

 ### 🔭 I’m currently working on